 - CPR level “C” and AED – 64.99

 - CPR level “HCP” and AED – 64.99

-3. The most classes.
-This company offers the most workplace approved classes throughout the week, on weekends and even on weeknights.
-To be more convenient to the customers classes are spread throughout the week and at a variety of different times.
-A whole host of different courses and classes are available from stand-alone CPR training to comprehensive first aid, CPR and AED training.
+3. most classes.
+This company offers the most workplace-approved classes throughout the week, on weekends, and even on weeknights.
+To be more convenient for the customer classes are spread throughout the week and at a variety of different times.
+A whole host of different courses and classes are available from stand-alone CPR training to comprehensive first aid, CPR, and AED training.

 6. No cancellations.
-One of the most difficult experiences for candidates is to hear the course they need is cancelled.
-At Kelowna First Aid all first aid and CPR courses are rarely cancelled.
+One of the most difficult experiences for candidates is to hear the course they need is canceled.
+At Kelowna First Aid all first aid and CPR courses are rarely canceled.
 Over 99% of courses have run as scheduled.

 This provider is located in the heart of Kelowna.
 Plenty of amenities are located nearby.
 Free parking is available as well as easy access through public transit.
-Classroom is located on the third floor of this newly renovated professional building located on Harvey Street.
+The classroom is located on the third floor of this newly renovated professional building located on Harvey Street.

 - Address: Room 301 – 1634 Harvey Ave, Kelowna, B.C.
 V1Y 6G2

 Check out the map below for more location information and directions.

 Seizures (generalized seizures) are caused by abnormal activity in the brain.
 Many people assume that people that have seizures are elliptic.
 Epilepsy is a disorder of the nervous system that can cause seizures.
 However, seizures are not only caused by epilepsy.
 Here are some other major causes of seizures and convulsions.

 - A high fever in infants and children